Camp Alert |

 (1864, 1865 - 1866), near Syracuse

-A temporary sod dugout large enough to hold 300 men.
+A temporary sod dugout fortification large enough to hold 300 men.
 Originally called Camp Wyncoop.
-After it was abandoned, it was re-established and then later renamed.
+It was abandoned before any real construction took place.
+It was later re-established and then renamed.
 Located at the head of Spring Creek four miles east of town.
+Traces of soil depressions still remain on private property.

 (State Historical Site)